How to Convert PDF to PNG in .NET

 1. IronPDF

-IronPDF is a .NET library that allows developers to create, manipulate, and render PDF documents in .NET applications.
-It provides a wide range of features for working with PDF files, including creating PDF documents from scratch, converting document pages from HTML to PDF, merging multiple PDFs, adding text and images, extracting text and images from PDFs, and more.
-IronPDF is particularly useful when working with web applications or any .NET project that requires PDF generation or manipulation capabilities.
+IronPDF Library Overview is a .NET library that allows developers to create, manipulate, and render PDF documents in .NET applications.
+It provides a wide range of features for working with PDF files, including creating PDF documents programmatically, converting HTML to PDF documents, merging multiple PDFs, adding text and images to PDFs, extracting content from PDFs, and more.
+IronPDF is particularly useful when working with Web Applications or any .NET project that requires PDF generation or manipulation capabilities.

 After creating the project, you'll need to install the IronPDF library using NuGet.
 Here's how:

-How to Convert PDF to PNG in .NET: Figure 4 - The NuGet Package Manager dropdown from the Tools bar in Visual Studio.
+The NuGet Package Manager dropdown from the Tools bar in Visual Studio

 3. Convert PDF Files to PNG images